 - Place the rack in the low position in the Ninja Foodi, and then place the pan on top.

-- If you are using an air fryer, place the dish directly into the basket of the air fryer and cook for 15 minutes at 390 degrees.
+- If you are using an air fryer, place the dish directly in the basket of the air fryer and cook for 15 minutes at 390ยฐF.

 - Carefully remove and serve.